Jens Eilstrup Rasmussen

-Jens Eilstrup Rasmussen is a Danish software engineer, technology executive, and co-founder of Where 2 Technologies which led to Google Maps.
+Jens Eilstrup Rasmussen (born 1966) is a Danish software engineer, technology executive, and co-founder of Where 2 Technologies which led to Google Maps.

 Early life

 After graduating from Høje-Taastrup Amtsgymnasium in 1986, Rasmussen enrolled at the University of Aarhus to study Computer Science and Mathematics.

 Digital Fountain

 From July 1999 to November 2002, Rasmussen was a senior engineer at Digital Fountain in California.
 Digital Fountain used forward error correction to deliver files and stream on-demand content over dynamic mobile, internet and private network environments.
 Rasmussen developed several new services while employed by Digital Fountain.

 Where 2 Technologies and Google Maps

 In early 2003, Rasmussen and his brother Lars started Where 2 Technologies, a mapping project that developed the prototype of their mapping application called Expedition.
 Google acquired Where 2 Technologies in October 2004, and the Rasmussen brothers led the team that launched Google Maps in early 2005.

 Google Wave

 Rasmussen invented Google Wave in 2004, while the brothers were in talks with Google about selling Where 2 Technologies to Google.
 The Rasmussen brothers started working on Google Wave in 2006, and in 2007 Jens moved to Sydney, Australia, where he continued working with Lars and a small team on the Google Wave idea, under the project name Walkabout.
 Google Wave was an open source code internet application launched in 2009 and discontinued in 2012.

 Google described Wave as an application which "lets you communicate and collaborate in real time."
 Wave made it possible for several people to edit a document at the same time and to conduct a group discussion at the same time.
 Waves could also be used as forums or just for emails and instant messaging between two or more people.